 Pai is worth visiting, Pai may be a small rural town but it comes with its own charm and relaxed vibe.
 In Pai, there are plenty of food options as well as visiting Thom’s Elephant Camp or enjoy hiking to the Pai Canyon.

 The city is not touristy so there is a limited number of hotels, there is no real nightlife, and things are a little bit more basic for example don’t expect too many western toilets.

 In the grand scheme of things, Pai is not expensive compared to other places in Thailand.
 You can expect to spend around $25 per day on accommodation and food.

 Things To Do In Pai Thailand

 Pai is a small rural town in Thailand that is surrounded by beautiful mountain scenery.
 The city is not a popular tourist destination in Thailand if comparing to other places around Thailand such as Chiang Mai or Pai.
 There are interesting things to do in Pai that will keep you busy for a few days.

 Here is our list of things to do in Pai Thailand.

 Explore Pai Canyon

-If you are interested in hiking or feeling active you can spend hours climbing and getting lost in the nature.
-Remember Get there early for a good seat before the sunset if you love sunset scenery.
+If you are interested in hiking or feeling active you can spend hours climbing and getting lost in the woods.
+Remember to get there early for a good seat before the sunset especially if you love sunset scenery.

-At Pam Bok Waterfalls is a nice place to relax.
-Cool fresh water to either float or sit in.
-You can jump off the rocks but don’t dive obviously be sure to check the water depth before taking the leap otherwise you will break your neck.
+You can jump off the rocks obviously be sure to check the water depth before taking the jump otherwise you might break a few bones.
 Amazing setting overall.
-There is a bamboo bridge about 3 kms further up.
+There is a bamboo bridge about 3 km further up.